 … The God of heaven has given you (i.e. king of Babylon in 550 BC) dominion and power and might and glory; in your hands he has placed mankind and the beasts of the field and the birds of the air. …After you, another kingdom will rise, inferior to yours.
 Next, a third kingdom, one of bronze, will rule over the whole earth.
 Finally, there will be a fourth kingdom, strong as iron—for iron breaks and smashes everything—…so it will crush and break all the others. … In the time of those kings, the God of heaven will set up a kingdom that will never be destroyed, nor will it be left to another people.
 It will crush all those kingdoms and bring them to an end, but it will itself endure forever.
 This is the meaning of the vision of the rock cut out of a mountain, but not by human hands….
 Daniel 2: 36-45

 This kingdom starts out small (‘a rock cut out of a mountain’) but will eventually rule forever, like the prophecy from Dawud (pbuh) above.
 So why is Allah establishing His Kingdom so slowly?
 Why is it taking so long?
 Why has it not come about yet?
 When you think about it, all kingdoms have the following components:

 - A Constitution or Law

-So for example, let us consider Canada, where I live, as a Kingdom.
+So for example, in Canada, where I live, as a Kingdom.
 Canada has a ruler – which today is Justin Trudeau our elected Prime Minister.
 Canada has citizens – of which I am one.
 Canada also has a constitution or law which determines the rights and responsibilities of all its citizens.
-Canada also has a nature, in this case it is located in a certain part of the earth which gives it a certain physical size, climate, natural resources etc. All countries and Kingdoms, past and present, have all these four components.
+Canada also has a nature, in this case it is located in a certain part of the earth which gives it a certain physical size, climate, natural resources etc. All countries and Kingdoms, past and present, have these four components.

 You and I are invited to the Kingdom of God